lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     timestep 0.01
     run 10000

-.. container:: justify

 An alternative solution was proposed by Joni Suopanki from the University of Oulu in Finland.
 His solution consists of making the LJ potential softer by using small values for :math:`\sigma_{11}`, as least during the very first steps of the simulation:

 ..  code-block:: lammps